junxit/us-congress-bills-115/metadata.md

 - 2017-03-15 — Placed on the House Calendar, Calendar No. 20.
 - 2017-03-15 — Reported by the Committee on House Administration.
 H. Rept.
 115-38.
 - 2017-03-15 — Reported by the Committee on House Administration.
 H. Rept.
 115-38.
+- 2017-03-17 — Considered as privileged matter. (consideration: CR H2154-2155)
+- 2017-03-17 — DEBATE - The House proceeded with one hour of debate on H. Res.
+173.
+- 2017-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-03-17 — On agreeing to the resolution Agreed to by voice vote. (text of measure as passed: CR H2154-2155)
+- 2017-03-17 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text of measure as passed: CR H2154-2155)
+- 2017-03-17 — The previous question was ordered without objection.